unicode-org/message-format-wg/exploration/bidi-usability.md

-Permitting the **isolate** controls and the standalone strongly-directional markers would enable tools, including translation tools, and users who speak RTL languages to format a _message_ so that it's plain-text representation and its function are unambiguous.
+Permitting the **isolate** controls and the standalone strongly-directional markers would enable tools, including translation tools, and users who speak RTL languages to format a _message_ so that its plain-text representation and its function are unambiguous.

 The isolate controls are paired invisible control characters inserted around a portion of a string.